Cantonese Pan Fried Noodles

 Veggies – I have used green onions (scallion greens), the white part of green onions (scallion whites), and mung bean sprouts in this Cantonese noodles recipe.

-Sometimes, I also like to sneak in some shredded cabbage and shredded carrots.
+Sometimes, I like to sneak in some shredded cabbage and carrots.

 You can also add tofu cubes for extra protein or other fresh veggies such as broccoli, mushrooms, bok choy, water chestnuts, or baby corn for an added crunch.

-To make a non-veg version, you can add scrambled eggs, chicken, shrimp, beef, or pork along with the veggies.
+Add scrambled eggs, chicken, shrimp, beef, or pork along with the veggies to make a non-veg version.

-Save yourself some time by buying already prepared veggies.
-They are available at most major grocery stores.
-You can also buy a bag of Asian mixed veggies.
+You can save yourself some time by buying already prepared veggies.
+They are available at most major grocery stores, and you can also buy a bag of Asian mixed veggies.

 Oil – Use any cooking oil to make this Cantonese Soy Sauce Fried Noodles recipe.